robang74/redfishos/forum/quick-start-guide.md

 * [AdGuard](https://adguard-dns.io/en/public-dns.html) uses `94.140.14.14` and `94.140.15.15` and offers an {advertising, malicious, malware} hosts resolution name blocking feature plus family protections on `94.140.14.15` and `94.140.15.16` but they also offer an unfiltered service (check the link).

-* [Quad9](https://www.quad9.net/) uses `9.9.9.9` and `149.112.112.112` to offer a service which a combination between the two above, in their claims (fast and safe).
+* [Quad9](https://www.quad9.net/) uses `9.9.9.9` and `149.112.112.112` to offer a service which is a combination between the two above, in their claims (fast and safe).

-The best choice is alternating two coherent DNS services together - for reliability - and using a caching system configured for leveraging a large DNS cache to gain speed, privacy and also safety depending the services you choose.
+The best choice is alternating two coherent DNS services together - for reliability - and using a caching system configured for leveraging a large DNS cache to gain speed, privacy and also safety depending on the services you choose.

 ```
 #IPv4 nameservers
 nameserver  9.9.9.9
 nameserver  94.140.14.14
 nameserver  149.112.112.112
 nameserver  94.140.15.15

 #IPv6 nameservers
 nameserver  2620:fe::fe
 nameserver  2a10:50c0::ad1:ff
 nameserver  2620:fe::9
 nameserver  2a10:50c0::ad2:ff
 ```

 This is an example of `/etc/resolv.conf` for every host connected with an `IPv4` + `IPv6` network which alternates *AdGuard* and *Quad9* ad-blocking and safe-filtered `DNS`.